Montreal

 Decision tree for organizations seeking Montreal funding.
 Montreal funding is for capital campaign support or for revitalizing heritage buildings.

-Montreal-based organization seeking funding for communities, reconciliation or climate, should apply through the McConnell Foundation’s focus areas funding streams.
-To explore your project idea, or if you are unsure which focus area is right for your application, we invite you to book at 15-minute Virtual Office Hours appointment with a member of our program team.
-They will help you explore potential alignment between your project and our Focus Area funding and guide you to resources you may need as you consider applying.
+Montreal-based organizations seeking funding for communities, reconciliation or climate, should apply through the McConnell Foundation’s focus areas funding streams.
+To explore your project idea, or if you are unsure which focus area is right for your application, we invite you to book a 15-minute virtual office hours appointment with a member of our program team.
+They will help you explore potential alignment between your project and our focus area funding and guide you to resources you may need as you consider applying.

 A note on applying and eligibility

-Unlike our focus area funding steams, applicants for Montreal funding are only required to submit a short-form application along with budgetary information.
+Unlike our focus area funding streams, applicants for Montreal funding are only required to submit a short-form application along with budgetary information.
 All funding decisions are approved once a year in the spring.

 In addition to our general eligibility criteria which can be found on our For Applicants page, the Montreal funding stream does not consider requests: